+Contracts, etc., filed.
 SECTION 19.
-Every railroad whenever required by the Railroads to commission shall, within a time to be fixed by the commission with sion, deliver to the commission for its use copies of all contracts which relate to the transportation of persons or property or any service in counction therewith, made or enerty, or any service in connection therewith, made or entered into by it with any other railroad company, terminal company, depot company, car company, equipment company, express or other transportation company, bridge company, or any shipper or shippers, producers or consumers or other person or persons doing business with it.
+Every railroad whenever required by the commission shall, within a time to be fixed by the commission, deliver to the commission for its use copies of all contracts which relate to the transportation of persons or property, or any service in connection therewith, made or entered into by it with any other railroad company, car company, equipment company, express or other transportation company, or any shipper or shippers, or other person or persons doing business with it.